liferay/liferay-docs/en/user/articles-dxp/140-workflow/06-workflow-metrics-reports.markdown

 ![Figure 3: View the completion rate of items in a workflow process over time.](../../images/workflow-reports-completion-velocity.png)

-The overall completion rate for the time period is displayed in the top right corner of the chart (as _inst/timeUnit_), while the trend-line is presented in the chart body.
-The overall metric and the chart body updated when you select a new time period, and the time unit changes depending on the total time period you're measuring.
+The overall completion rate for the time period is displayed in the top right corner of the chart (as _Inst/timeUnit_), while the trend-line is presented in the chart body.
+The overall performance metric and the chart body are updated when you select a new time period; the time unit changes depending on the total time period you're measuring.
 For some of the longer durations, the time unit is
 configurable:

 Today